 Whether you want Lifted Logic to create a site for you, build an app, or do some damage control on your existing website, we can help.
 Our team of evil geniuses…uhrm…I mean, dedicated developers, can step in and make the magic that makes your WordPress website shine.

-Contact Lifted Logic for more information.
+Contact Lifted Logic for more information about PHP.

 Email me at “support@liftedlogic.com.”
 Plus check out our cost calculator to get a starter idea of what will put the web-wattage in your e-cottage.
 Let us know how we can help you.
 It’s what we’re here for.